To Improve Participation – Positive Learning & Development in youth sports and football – A vision that started back in 2009 and updated 2015

 “It’s time to give the game back to the kids”

 When you’re focused on winning, even with a group of 8-year-olds, you tend to focus on different things.
 You focus on gaining tactical advantages rather than emphasising the development of the players.
-And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions. this prevents players from learning the game in different positions.
+And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions.
+This prevents players from learning the game in different positions and different ways.

 - No grading until u12s.